Saturday, 31 March 2012

 The short 10-15 minute ride, it was mountains, mountains and more mountains, all around us, a sight to behold.
 Also was a number of Indian army camps, grounds, hospitals which re-enforced the fact that we weren't far away from the border.

-And that was when it struck me - never been a few hundred meters above sea-level, I am now at 11,000 ft. in a span of 2 hours and I suddenly became conscious of my breath, was I breathing too hard too quickly? running short of breath? mild headache?
+never been a few hundred meters above sea-level, I am now at 11,000 ft. in a span of 2 hours and I suddenly became conscious of my breath, was I breathing too hard too quickly? running short of breath? mild headache?
 Nothing, so far so good...

 Next up - The Hotel.